obonaventure/cnp3/Missions/S7/ip2.rst

 Use :manpage:`arp(8)` to insert the following mappings :
  - on `client1` insert a mapping between `192.168.0.1` and the hardware address of interface `eth0` on `router1`
  - on `client2` insert a mapping between `10.1.0.1` and the hardware address of interface `eth1` on `router1`
- - on `client3` insert a mapping between `10.1.0.6` and the hardware address of interface `eth2` on `router1`
+ - on `client3` insert a mapping between `10.1.0.5` and the hardware address of interface `eth2` on `router1`

 Verify each mapping with `arp -v -n`.

 As your router will use scapy_ to process IPv4 packets, you need to disable IPv4 on the Linux kernel of the `router` virtual machine.
 This can be done by installing an :manpage:`iptables(8)` on each interface on your `router` ::

- iptables -A INPUT -p ip -i eth0 -j DROP iptables -A OUTPUT -p ip -i eth0 -j DROP
+ iptables -A INPUT -p ip -i eth0 -j DROP iptables -A OUTPUT -p ip -o eth0 -j DROP